 Hard Market vs. Soft Market: The Insurance Industry’s Cycle and Why We’re Currently in a Hard Market

-All industries experience cycles of expansion and contraction and similarly, the insurance industry is cyclical in nature.
-Although no two cycles are the same, insurance industry cycles typically last from two to ten years and are comprised of a hard market and a soft market.
-After experiencing a soft market in the insurance industry for approximately eight years, due to a combination of factors, the market began to change, firming up in 2011.
-By the end of 2012, the soft market had started to bottom out and we are now facing a hard market.
+All industries experience cycles of expansion and contraction and this is particularly true of the insurance industry.
+Although no two cycles are exactly the same, insurance industry cycles typically last from two to ten years and incorporate a hard market and a soft market (phases marked by an expansion and a contraction of insurance availability).
+After experiencing a soft market for approximately eight years, due to a combination of factors, the market began to level off in 2011.
+By the end of 2012, the soft market had bottomed out and we are now facing a hard market.

 What is a hard market vs. a soft market?